skurmedel/skurmedel.github.io/_posts/2019-05-20-introduction-to-simple-mtg-combinatorics.md

 $$\frac{40!}{(7 - 1)! \cdot 7!}$$

 This number is commonly referred to as the binomial number of 40 and 7.
 Sometimes we say "40 choose 7 without order", because we choose 7 of something from 40 items, and we don't care about the order.
+The number of possible hands in our all-unique 40 deck is thus:

 $$\frac{40!}{(7 - 1)! \cdot 7!} = 224844379201911853600532206127677440000000$$